 Surviving to Thriving

 Thanks to the National Lottery Community fund, Compass is now able to offer bespoke support for adults on Merseyside who have experienced childhood sexual abuse or exploitation.
 The support will be available initially for one to one sessions to work through a tailored programme of support that enables people to move from not just surviving the abuse but being able to thrive in the present.
-This programme is a 21 Step programme of recovery that can be adapted to individual needs as they work through the programme.
+This programme uses a handbook for recovery that can be adapted to individual needs as they work through the programme.